We're giving you the chance to win back the value of your meal - every time you dine this month!

 Does Liverpool have any Michelin star restaurants?

-As of 2024, Liverpool does not currently have any Michelin star restaurants and in fact, the famous red guidebook has never awarded a Michelin star to a restaurant in the city.
+As of 2026, Liverpool does not currently have any Michelin star restaurants and in fact, the famous red guidebook has never awarded a Michelin star to a restaurant in the city.
+That's not to say that Liverpool is devoid of excellent restaurants by any means.
+The Guide has featured a handful of Liverpool spots in its pages, but one has yet to win a coveted star.

 Michelin restaurants in Liverpool

-Although the Michelin guide has never awarded one of its stars to a restaurant in Liverpool, the 2024 edition of the guide did include a number of Liverpool restaurants.
-These are restaurants that Michelin approves of, but doesn’t deem good enough to award it one of their coveted stars.
+Although the Michelin guide has never awarded one of its stars to a restaurant in Liverpool, it does currently feature seven top restaurants within its pages.
+These are places that Michelin approves of, but doesn’t deem good enough to award it one of their coveted stars.

 The Art School Restaurant